 Accordingly to the sheet example, the RS code for 3141592 is 313, so the final message bundle to be transmitted is 3141592-313.

 When an RS-protected message is received, the first thing is to check for errors.
 The method is the same as CRC and check digits: redo the same math and check wether it generates different RS digits.

 In the sheet, you can 'corrupt' any digits of the message in C10:I10 range to simulate what happens in case of errors.
 For example, if the received message is 3141692-313, the RS digits recalculated at RX side are 491, different from 313.
 Being different, there are errors.
-Note all digits changed.
+Note that all digits changed.
 This sweeping change is not 100% guaranteed, but that's what happens in most cases.

 What if the RS code itself was corrupted?
 For example, what if the received message was 3141592-333?
 In this case, the RX math would determine the RS digits should be 313 instead of 333.
 Since the RS code diverges in a single digit, chances are the error is in the code itself, not in the main message.
 If the error-correcting algorithm fails, this possibility is then considered.